-- A new band-less Monte Carlo model for lighting and radiation allows users to dramatically decrease time required for defining wave-length dependent properties while increasing simulation accuracy of spectral characteristics.
+- A new band-less Monte Carlo model for lighting and radiation allows users to dramatically decrease the time required for defining wave-length dependent properties while increasing the simulation accuracy of spectral characteristics.

 - Its new water film model enables simulation of surface condensation, evaporation, icing and de-icing exploration such as condensation on the inner surfaces of automobile headlights.

 - Combined thermal and photometric model for LEDs based on T3Ster measurements of actual off-the-shelf LEDs can yield correct power and temperature predictions and “hot lumen” output.